PX4/PX4-user_guide/en/frames_multicopter/holybro_qav250_pixhawk4_mini.md

    - Connect the Video Transmitter (VTX) connector
    ![Video Transmitter Connection](../../assets/airframes/multicopter/qav250_holybro_pixhawk4_mini/fpv_video_transmitter_connection.jpg)
      The wires are: yellow=video out, black=ground, red=+voltage.
-1. Secure the Video Transmitter and ??? board to the ??? using ?????.
+1. Secure the Video Transmitter and OSD board to the frame using tape.

 > **Note** If you have to wire the system yourself, the diagram below shows all the connections between camera, VTX and power module:
   ![QAV250 FPV Wiring](../../assets/airframes/multicopter/qav250_holybro_pixhawk4_mini/fpv_connection.jpg)